 At this time of year, many Junior Doctors are preparing to interview for a position next year.
 It can be a stressful time for some, so we asked Dr Anthony Llewellyn, Medical HR Expert and Founder of AdvanceMed, to share his top tips for interview success.

 The best way to prepare for your interview

 In the lead up to your interview, you do need to be focused on your preparation.

 I recommend getting the logistics out of the way first for all the Junior Doctors I work with.
 By which I mean: getting approval to take the day off from work, working out what you are going to wear, working out how to get to the interview on time, and finding out the details of the interview (panel member names, amount of time for the interview) if the interview coordinator will give you this information.

 This way you can spend the rest of the time preparing for the actual interview without being worried by any other parameters.

-The very next thing you should do, if you have not already, is start practicing answering interview questions and getting some feedback.
+The very next thing you should do, if you have not already, is to start to practise answering interview questions and get some feedback.

 If possible, practice answering one or two questions in front of your supervisor, family member or friend.
 At the very least videotape yourself answering a couple of questions.

 What you want to focus on here is how you come across in a general sense.
 Are you speaking comfortably and are you making sense in your answers?
 It should be reasonably obvious whether you are too relaxed or too tense.
 Similarly, you will quickly see whether your answers are clear and concise, versus rambling or full of gaps.